RRZE-HPC/likwid/doc/likwid-doxygen.md

 - \ref likwid-bench : A benchmarking framework for streaming benchmark kernels written in assembly.
 - \ref likwid-genTopoCfg : A config file writer that gets system topology and writes them to file for faster LIKWID startup.
 - \ref likwid-features : A tool to toggle the prefetchers and print available CPU features.
+- \ref likwid-sysfeatures : A tool to manipulate system features (successor of \ref likwid-features , \ref likwid-powermeter and \ref likwid-setFrequencies).

 Wrapper scripts using the basic likwid tools:
 - \ref likwid-mpirun : A wrapper script enabling simple and flexible pinning of MPI and MPI/threaded hybrid applications.
 With integrated \ref likwid-perfctr support.